Gigi Hadid’s Boyfriend Zayn Malik And BFF Taylor Swift Just Trashed A Hotel Room Together, But It’s Not How It Sounds

 During the interview, Malik also recalled how he met Gigi Hadid for the first time.
 The former One Direction singer revealed that he first met the supermodel in person at a Victoria’s Secret party.
 Malik didn’t hesitate to ask her out and took her to New York City’s Gemma.

-But Just Jared reports that, in a interview just a few days ago, during which the singer was promoting his newest song “I Don’t Want To Live Forever,” Malik claimed that he couldn’t remember where he first met Gigi Hadid, saying simply that they met at “an event or something.”
+But Just Jared reports that in an interview just a few days ago, during which the singer was promoting his newest song “I Don’t Want To Live Forever,” Malik claimed that he couldn’t remember where he first met Gigi Hadid, saying simply that they met at “an event or something.”

 “I just asked her, it was pretty straight up, I just asked her if she wanted to go on a date.
 I was in New York.”

-— MTV Music ???? (@MTVMusicUK) January 6, 2017
+— MTV Music???? (@MTVMusicUK) January 6, 2017

 However and wherever they met, it wasn’t long before Gigi Hadid and Malik officially became a romantic item.
 The “Pillowtalk” singer also revealed what kind of woman Hadid is.